bertdida/twitter-quote-scraper/README.md

 TwitterQuoteScraper is a command-line interface for scraping quotations on Twitter.
 You can either save the data through a local file, Google Sheet or Database.

+Note.
 The following must be met for a tweet to be a quotation:

 - tweet must not be a retweet or a reply
 - must not contain URL, media (image or video) or any emoji